gabadia97/pybot_arm/README.md

 trajectory/controls.
 Users can either use the modules and corresponding methods directly (as shown below) or use the provided GUI.

+To use modules directly: import pybot_arm.pybot_ocp, pybot_arm.pybot_plot To use GUI from shell/terminal: python runGUI.py

 Consider the following optimal control problem: min 𝑡𝑓